Table of Contents Show

-To this after a minute or so add in the cumin powder.
+- To this, after a minute or so, add the cumin powder.

-As you find the beans are soft, take a potato masher and start matching the cooked beans.
+- As you find the beans soft, take a potato masher and match the cooked beans.

-Do so that you get a smooth purée.
-You can also season the purée generously with taco seasoning too if you can!
+- Do so that you get a smooth purée.
+You can also season the purée generously with taco seasoning if you can!

-On a cutting board, you can lay open the tortillas.
-Pour in the filling and generously top the quesadillas with some freshly grated cheese.
-Then you can take one tortilla as the cover and fold them together.
+- On a cutting board, you can lay open the tortillas.
+Pour the filling and generously top the quesadillas with freshly grated cheese.
+Then, you can take one tortilla as the cover and fold them together.

-Then on the hot skillet over medium heat fry the tortillas well and ensure that they have a golden color so that it has a great crunch and serve immediately!
+- Then, on the hot skillet over medium heat, fry the tortillas well and ensure they have a golden color for a great crunch.
+Serve immediately!
 This ensures that the cheese melts inside.

-We all love quesadillas and there are several quesadilla recipes with a zillion filling ideas.
-These are easy to cook and you can have your preferences and imagination go wild!
+We all love quesadillas, and several quesadilla recipes have a zillion-filling idea.
+These are easy to cook, and you can have your preferences and imagination go wild!

-Adding in Tex-Mex taco seasoning will definitely spruce up your quesadillas.
-You can also have dietary restrictions incorporated into your quesadilla recipes, with gluten-free options too.
+Adding in Tex-Mex taco seasoning will spruce up your quesadillas.
+You can also incorporate dietary restrictions into your quesadilla recipes, with gluten-free options.

-The best tip about making quesadillas is that you can go wild with your choice of ingredients!
+The best tip about making quesadillas is to go wild with your ingredients!